In death, as in life, Anthony Bourdain brought us closer together.

 “Thank you for bringing a respectful view to the people of Palestine, Libya, Iran and more.
 You brought people together,” another note said.

-Bourdain's award-winning series, "Parts Unknown," brought the world home to CNN viewers.
-It showcased the extraordinary diversity of cultures and cuisines, and how much we all have in common -- all through the simple act of sharing meals.
+On his award-winning series, “Parts Unknown,” Bourdain brought the world home to CNN viewers.
+Through the simple act of sharing meals, he showcased both the extraordinary diversity of cultures and cuisines, yet how much we all have in common.

 Before he got into television, he was a chef at the New York restaurant.
 While there, he wrote an essay on the behind the scenes of the restaurant world, which led to the memoir “Kitchen Confidential: Adventures in the Culinary Underbelly,” turning him into a celebrity chef.

-Suicide is a growing problem in the United States, where rates have increased by 25% nationwide over nearly two decades ending in 2016.
-Twenty-five states experienced a rise in suicides by more than 30%, according to a government report published this week.
+Suicide is a growing problem in the United States.
+The US Centers for Disease Control and Prevention published a survey Thursday showing suicide rates increased by 25% across the country over nearly two decades ending in 2016.
+Twenty-five states experienced a rise in suicides by more than 30%, the government report finds.